 Speeding through the underground, the train stroked the rails in a song against the drone of conversation from the costumed passengers.
-I much preferred the clatter to the chatter.
-Normally, I’d be able to see the brick walls of the Ginza line.
+I hummed and rocked my head to the beat as I stared out the glass of the door at the brick walls of the Ginza line.
 Tonight was October 31, so the train was packed.
 Their destination was the last stop, Shibuya.
 Young, in fancy getups, and gaudy makeup, they were all in the Halloween mood.

 I seemed to be the only one traveling alone and from an older decade.
 Dressed as a baseball player, I cradled a bat to my chest in that packed train.
 There wasn’t a number or name on the uniform only a D for Detroit just like in those early days.
 Unthinkable now when egotism is rampant and acceptable.
-At times even desired and loved.
+At times, it’s even desired and loved.
 Blame the media?
 To someone like me, it’s all in the nature of the mind.

 Speakers announced Shibuya station was seconds away followed by lurches and screeches as the driver slowed down.
 Finally, the train stopped, the doors slid open, and everyone spewed out.
 I expelled every molecule of stale human scented air in my lungs, and took a deep breath of the cool filtered air.

-Every three hundred years or so, some demon thinks it has what it takes to destroy our world.
+Every three hundred years or so, some demon thinks it has what it takes to destroy this world.
 What I’m trying to figure out is why after ten thousand years they don’t know better.
 What abomination will it be next time?